National MMR vaccination advice (except the Auckland region)

 - Adults born overseas prior to 1969 may have received a measles-containing vaccination.
 If you are unsure whether an individual is likely to be susceptible to measles, please call us on 0800 IMMUNE (0800 466 863).

-Advice for Canterbury
+Advice for the Auckland region

 Advice for front line health care staff born on/after 1 January 1969